 A driver’s license if officially considered a privilege – not a right.
 This means that the government is allowed to control how and when you can drive.
 They do this, in part, by requiring licenses to drive in the first place.
 If you do not have a driver’s license, you are not legally allowed to drive – and if the government decides that you should not be able to drive, they can take your driver’s license away.
 There are many reasons your Maryland driver’s license might be suspended, and if your license is suspended, you could face penalties for driving with a suspended license.
-The Baltimore license suspension lawyers at the Law Offices of Randolph Rice explain some of the reasons you might have your driver’s license suspended in Maryland.
+The Baltimore license suspension lawyers at Rice, Murtha & Psoras explain some of the reasons you might have your driver’s license suspended in Maryland.

 7 Reasons for a Driver’s License Suspension in Maryland

 In Maryland, the Motor Vehicle Administration (MVA) is responsible for issuing licenses and creating many of the rules that deal with when a license can be suspended or revoked.
 This is also the administration that will issue the suspension and allow you to restore your license when that becomes available.
 While there are many reasons your license could be suspended, the 7 most common ways your license could be suspended are as follows.

 Most offenses for driving under the influence of drugs or alcohol will carry some license suspension.
 Whether you were convicted of driving while impaired (DWI) or driving under the influence (DUI) might modify the length of the suspension.
 DWI generally refers to drunk driving with a blood alcohol concentration just under the “legal limit” of .08%, whereas DUI refers to drunk driving with a BAC over .08%.
 In cases where your BAC was over .15%, the suspension might be longer.